Zywave/booster/src/_areas/design-system/components/expanders.md

 ![Preview text remains when expanded](/images/expanded_do-not.svg)

  <docs-do-not>
      Allow the preview text to persist when expanded.
-This causes redundancy and some confusion with editable fields.
+This causes redundancy and confusion when editable fields are present.

 </docs-do-not>
   </div>